Winning designs from our Fairtrade bag competition are now in stores

 Mark Cox, the Society’s chief operating officer, said: ‘As the largest supplier of Fairtrade goods in the Channel Islands, the ‘Design a Fairtrade Bag’ competition is a perfect example of us working together with the local community to promote the importance of supporting Fairtrade.
 We are so pleased that so many young people entered this competition to show what supporting Fairtrade meant to them.

-‘Both Linda and Sari’s designs are fantastic and we can’t wait to see the bags in our stores.
+‘Both Ramsay’s and Kobi’s designs are fantastic and we can’t wait to see the bags in stores.
 This competition was a great opportunity for our younger generation to not only promote Fairtrade, but to help us reduce our impact on the environment by reducing the amount of plastic we use.’

 In both islands one winner was from a primary school and the other was a secondary school student.
 The winners all received a goody-bag of Fairtrade items, as well as having their designs printed on to the bags.